drpetersonfernandes/SimpleLauncher/README.md

 ## Related Utilities:

-- **[PS3BatchLauncherCreator](https://github.com/drpetersonfernandes/ps3batchlaunchercreator):** Program that automatic create BAT files to easily launch PS3 games on the RPCS3 emulator.
+- **[PS3BatchLauncherCreator](https://github.com/drpetersonfernandes/ps3batchlaunchercreator):** A program that automatically creates BAT files to easily launch PS3 games on the RPCS3 emulator.
 Written by a Simple Launcher developer.

-- **MAMEListCreator:** Program that create a simplified XML of the MAME games.
-You need the MAME full driver information in XML format available in the [MAME website](https://www.mamedev.org/release.php).
-It will create multiple simplified (and smaller) XML databases.
-One of those databases with have all the games of MAME (called mame.xml), which is used in the Simple Launcher application to load game description of MAME games.
-It will also create multiple other databases for each and every driver emulated by MAME.
-Written by a Simple Launcher developer. - I'M WORKING TO PUBLISH IT ON GITHUB
+- **MAMEListCreator:** A program that creates a simplified XML of the MAME games.
+You need the MAME full driver information in XML format, available on the [MAME](https://www.mamedev.org/release.php)  website.
+It will generate multiple simplified (and smaller) XML databases.
+One of these databases will contain all the MAME games (called mame.xml), which is used in the Simple Launcher application to load game descriptions of MAME games.
+It will also create multiple other databases for each driver emulated by MAME.
+Written by a Simple Launcher developer. - I'M WORKING TO PUBLISH IT ON GITHUB.

-- **[FindRomCover](https://github.com/drpetersonfernandes/FindRomCover):** Program that help you organize your cover collection of images.
-It will try to match the filename of image files with the filename of the roms.
+- **[FindRomCover](https://github.com/drpetersonfernandes/FindRomCover):** A program that helps you organize your cover image collection.
+It attempts to match the filename of image files with the filename of the ROMs.
 It uses [The Levenshtein Algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance), created by Soviet mathematician Vladimir Levenshtein, to compare filenames of files.
 Written by a Simple Launcher developer.

-- **ScrapingRomCover:** Program that scrap the web searching for cover images of games.
-It uses Google Image Search API or Bing Image Search API (which I prefer).
-You will need to provide you own KEY to access Bing or Google APIs, charges may apply.
-Written by a Simple Launcher developer.- I'M WORKING TO PUBLISH IT ON GITHUB
+- **ScrapingRomCover:** A program that scrapes the web searching for cover images of games.
+It uses the Google Image Search API or the Bing Image Search API (which is preferred).
+You will need to provide your own KEY to access Bing or Google APIs; charges may apply.
+Written by a Simple Launcher developer. - I'M WORKING TO PUBLISH IT ON GITHUB.

 ## Technical Details: